-All students who arrive after 8:15 am are considered tardy.
+All students who arrive after 8:20 am are considered tardy.
 A parent or other authorized adult must sign the student in.

 The Lower Division Assistant, working with the teachers, will keep track of all tardies.

 Excessive tardies in a quarter may result in a family conference with the Division Director.
-Academy considers ten tardies per semester (5 per quarter) to be excessive.
 If a student has difficulty completing academic requirements due to habitual tardiness, retention may have to be considered.